viperproject/rust-life/rust-life-assistant/README.md

 ## Requirements

 This extension will only work on a system that is set up appropriately, since it has rather strict requirements.
-(It is not that flexible, esp. since some paths are hardcoded for now.)
+(It is not that flexible, esp. since some paths to files are hardcoded for now.)

 Since no pre-built versions are available, one needs a working development environment for VS code extensions.
 This is best achieved by following the instructions in [Your First Extension](https://code.visualstudio.com/api/get-started/your-first-extension).

-In addition, Rust must be installed, since a specific nightly version is required we strongly recommend using rustup.
+In addition, Rust must be installed.
+Since a specific nightly version is required we strongly recommend using rustup.
 (Pleas stick to default settings regarding paths for storing the files of rustup.)

 Then, follow these steps to make everything ready for using Rust Life Assistant:
 - First you need to get a copy of the Rust Life executable.
 Currently, Rust Life Version 0.3.0 is required.
-Build it with by the following steps:
+Build it by following this steps:
     - cd to the `compiler_mod` directory.
     - run the command `make build` to start the build process.
 This might take some time.
-    - Note that by doing so rustup will also install the `nightly-2019-05-21` toolchain, which is must be installed to use Rust Life (Assistant).
+    - Note that by doing so rustup will also install the `nightly-2019-05-21` toolchain, which must be installed to use Rust Life (Assistant).
       This will need approximately 1 GB of disk space.
 - The generated executable is located in `compiler_mod/target/debug` and called `extract-error`
 - Copy this executable into a folder named `.rust-life` in your home directory.
 (More precisely, in the home directory of the user that shall use Rust Life).
   Do not alter the name of the executable.
 - Now open the extension folder with the extension (`rust-life-assistant`) in VS code and hit F5 to build the extension and run it.
 - The extension development host (essentially another VS code instance) will start, and Rust Life Assistant is available for being used in it.
+- Open the Rust file that you want to analyse in it and run one of the commands that were described in the Section [Features](#Features).

 Note: Due to the hardcoded file system paths this extension can only be used on GNU/Linux systems.
 It was only tested on an Ubunut-based platform, but will most likely also work on any other distributions that can run VS code and rustup.
 (However, it will most likely not work on Windows or macOS)